Anime0t4ku/Gentleman/README.md

 - A: select
 - B: back
 - X: favorite or unfavorite selected game
+- L1: open the selected game's summary in Modern Mode
 - Y: open options for the selected folder or launcher
 - R1: search the current context
 - Start: select